Easiest Way: Clone HDD to SSD without SATA to USB Cable

 Thus, I was wondering if it is possible to clone HDD to SSD without SATA to USB cable?
 Or is there any other feasible ways to copy everything from the HDD including system, installed apps, personal data etc. Any feedback is appreciated"

-How do I clone HDD to SSD without SATA to USB cable?
+3 feasible ways to clone HDD to SSD without SATA to USB cable

-Cloning HDD to SSD but without SATA to USB cable is a very common question for users who want to upgrade HDD to an SSD.
-If you are in this situation, you must be wondering now what we should do?
-Below are 3 helpful methods you can use, please read them carefully and pick up one from them.
+Here you will learn 3 feasible ways to clone HDD to SSD without SATA to USB cable.
+It is a very common question for users who want to upgrade HDD to an SSD, if you are in this situation, please read carefully and pick one of them.

 - In addition, it allows you to further accelerate the reading and writing speed of SSD disk.

-2. Select your HDD as source disk (here is disk 0), then click “Next”.
+2. Select your HDD as the source disk (here is disk 0), then click “Next”.

-3. Select SSD as destination disk (here is disk 1), then click “Next” to continue.
+3. Select SSD as the destination disk (here is disk 1), then click “Next” to continue.